-Subcontracting to and from Faculty Start-up Companies

-The university may accept research subcontracts from faculty start-up companies and may subcontract research to faculty start-up companies through various funding and award mechanisms.
-Note that relevant policies and practices around selection of a subcontractor apply (e.g., the ability of the subcontractor to adequately perform the programmatic goals of the research project).
+Universities Subcontracting to and from Faculty Start-up Companies subcontractor apply (e.g., the ability of the subcontractor to adequately perform the programmatic goals of the research project).
 Northwestern must demonstrate due diligence around the selection and/or engagement of subcontractors and vendors, particularly when an investigator involved in the activity has significant financial interests in the company.
-Sufficient documentation to support decisions around selection of the company (e.g., a sole source justification) is required.
-When applicable, justifications should stress scientific or technical specialization or superiority in addition to cost considerations.
+Sufficient documentation to support decisions around sole source justifications and/or selection of one company rather than a comparative company is required.
+When applicable, justifications should stress scientific or technical specialization or superiority in addition to cost considerations (e.g., fair market value for services and or products to be provided).